 The rapporteur and co-rapporteur then assess the applicant's replies, submit them for discussion to the CHMP and, taking into account the conclusions of this debate, prepare a final assessment report.
 Once the evaluation is completed, the CHMP gives a favorable or unfavorable opinion as to whether to grant the authorization.
 When the opinion is favorable, it shall include the draft summary of the product's characteristics, the package leaflet and the texts proposed for the various packaging materials.
-The time limit for the evaluation procedure is 210 days.
-The EMA then has fifteen days to forward its opinion to the Commission.
-This is the start of the second phase of the procedure: the decision-making process.
-The Agency sends to the Commission its opinion and assessment report, together with annexes containing: the SmPC, or Annex 1; the particulars of the MAH responsible for batch release, the particulars of the manufacturer of the active substance and the conditions of the marketing authorization, or Annex 2; and the labelling and the package leaflet, or Annex 3.
-The annexes are translated into the 22 other official languages of the European Union During the decision-making process, the Commission services verify that the marketing authorization complies with Union law.
+The time limit for the evaluation procedure is 210 days (excluding clock stops, when additional written or oral information is to be provided by the applicant in response to questions asked by the CHMP).
+The EMA then has fifteen days to forward its opinion to the European Commission which will make a binding decision on the grant of an MA within 67 days of the receipt of the CHMP.

 The Commission has fifteen days to prepare a draft decision.
 The medicinal product is assigned a Community registration number, which will be placed on its packaging if the marketing authorization is granted.
 During this period, various Commission directorates-general are consulted on the draft marketing authorization decision.

-The draft decision is then sent to the Standing Committee on Medicinal Products for Human Use, (Member States have one representative each in both of these committees) for their opinions.
-The Centralized Procedure provides for the grant of a single marketing authorization that is valid for all European Union member states.
+There are two other procedures in the European Union for the grant of an MAA in multiple European Union Member States.
 The Decentralized Procedure provides for approval by one or more other, or concerned, member states of an assessment of an application performed by one member state, known as the reference member state.
 Under this procedure, an applicant submits an application, or dossier, and related materials including a draft summary of product characteristics, and draft labeling and package leaflet, to the reference member state and concerned member states.
 The reference member state prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
 Within 90 days of receiving the reference member state's assessment report, each concerned member state must decide whether to approve the assessment report and related materials.
 If a member state cannot approve the assessment report and related materials on the grounds of potential serious risk to the public health, the disputed points may eventually be referred to the European Commission, whose decision is binding on all member states.
+Where a product has already received a marketing authorization under the mutual recognition procedure.

-Applications from persons or companies seeking "orphan medicinal product designation" for products they intend to develop for the diagnosis, prevention, or treatment of life-threatening or very serious conditions that affect not more than 5 in 10,000 persons in the European Union are reviewed by the Committee for Orphan Medicinal Products, or COMP.
-In addition, orphan drug designation can be granted if the drug is intended for a life threatening, seriously debilitating, or serious and chronic condition in the European Union and that without incentives it is unlikely that sales of the drug in the European Union would be sufficient to justify developing the drug.
-Orphan drug designation is only available if there is no other satisfactory method approved in the European Union of diagnosing, preventing, or treating the condition, or if such a method exists, the proposed orphan drug will be of significant benefit to patients.
+Applications from persons or companies seeking "orphan medicinal product designation" for products they intend to develop for the diagnosis, prevention, or treatment of life-threatening or chronically debilitating conditions that affect not more than 5 in 10,000 persons in the European Union are reviewed by the Committee for Orphan Medicinal Products, ("COMP").
+In addition, orphan drug designation can be granted if the drug is intended for a life threatening, seriously debilitating, or serious and chronic condition in the European Union where without incentives it is unlikely that sales of the product in the European Union would be sufficient to justify the necessary investment in its development.
+Orphan designation is only available if there is no other satisfactory method approved in the European Union of diagnosing, preventing, or treating the condition, or if such a method exists, the proposed orphan product will be of significant benefit to patients.
 We have obtained orphan drug designation for CTI-1601.